tianshi-wang/pharmacy_counting/README.md

 # Problem

-This Python3 code is for coding chanllenge of Insight.
-As required, it can generate a list of all drugs, the total number of UNIQUE individuals who prescribed the medication, and the total drug cost.
+This Python3 code is written for the coding chanllenge of Insight.
+As required, the code generates a list of all drugs, the total number of UNIQUE individuals who prescribed the medication, and the total drug cost.
 The list is in descending order based on the total drug cost and if there is a tie, drug name.

 # Highlights

 1. Good scalability.
 The code process the 1.1 GB sample file in ~65 seconds without showing significantly slow-down as a function of the number of records
 2. The maximum memory usage is lowered by storing self-defined prescriber_ID instead of prescriber_name.
-For example file, the memory usage is reduced to ~1 GB from ~2.2 GB.
+For the sample file with size of 1.1 GB, the maximum memory usage is reduced to ~1 GB from ~2.2 GB.
 3. Defensively coded: ability to handle corrupt records such as missing or invalid data and to output useful information
-4. Well tested for different situations
+4. Tested for different situations

 # Run the code